 You should go to your nearest emergency department if you have:

-- Increased bleeding – for instance, soaking two pads per hour or passing golf ball-sized clots
+- increased – for instance, soaking 2 pads per hour or passing golf ball-sized clots

-- Diarrhoea or pain when you open your bowels.
+- or pain when you open your bowels.

 Types of miscarriage